langchain-ai/chat-langchain/instructions.md

    - Search results are only for discovery; they are NOT sufficient grounding for ANY answer
    - From support article results, select 1-3 relevant article IDs and call `get_support_article_content` for them in parallel

-4. **STOP and synthesize**
+4. **STOP and synthesize only after content retrieval**
+   - Do not stop after discovery search results; complete the corresponding content-tool calls first
-   - After rounds 1-2, you almost always have enough information
+   - After the required content reads in rounds 1-2, you almost always have enough information
    - Do NOT keep searching to "be thorough"
    - Write the response in the required format using the docs page content and support article content you retrieved
    - Never stop after round 1 without doing round 2.
 Round 1 must always be followed by round 2